Conservation & Sustainability

 Mugie is a venue for several conservation projects.
 In collaboration with the Predator Project and the Cheetah and Wild Dog Project, Mugie monitors the movement, activity, and behavior with radio tracking collars on one cheetah and two lions.
 The information about the movement and activities of these animals adds considerably to the knowledge base and education available.

 Lion Landscapes is an independent lion conservation organisation, operating in Africa, that works in partnership with local stakeholders to develop holistic programs that support lions, their prey, the habitat and local people.
 The organization focuses on lion research, capacity building and innovation and teams from Ekorian and Mugie, gather data for Lion Landscapes by collecting lion scat samples.
 We also provide valuable qualitative information about the lions’ behavior and activities.
 This project ultimately will help in the conservation of these great cats through the mitigation of the human-livestock-wildlife conflict by an increased understanding of them.

 We know the importance of bees to the success of all living things.
 The Moyo Foundation and Ekorian are piloting a project in sourcing sustainable honey and connecting it with a market.
-The project will expand to include sustainable bee-keeping at Mugie, teaching about bee-friendly, and tree-friendly, hive keeping and installing several hives of our own.
-Showing that bee hives make an excellent natural barrier against elephants and the damage they can cause to forests and crops.
+The project features sustainable bee-keeping at Mugie with 20 of our own bee hives used as a barrier to elephants from Mugie’s crops.